tdlong/Peromyscus_power_bleed/README.md

 *`scan.sh`* performs both a marker- and haplotype-based scan of a chromosome given a phenotype, provided the following arguments:
 1. path to `save_data` directory
 2. path to `software` directory
-3. path to gzipped vcf file of the chromosome that scans are performed on
+3. path to gzipped *.vcf* file of STITCH imputation data for the chromosome that will be scanned
 4. path to **unzipped** `individuals_subset`
 5. path to **unzipped** `individuals_full`
-6. path to phenotype file
+6. path to phenotype file (containing at least an **INDIVIDUAL** and phenotype column, often called **Y**)
-7. name of the column for the phenotype in the phenotype file
+7. name of the column with phenotype data in the phenotype file of the previous argument
-8. results folder path
+8. path to results directory (subdirectories `snpbased` and `hapbased` will be created for the outputs of marker- and haplotype-based scans, respectively)
-9. path to file where the filepath of a scan is printed to when the scan is completed
+9. path to completed scans file where a scan's filepath is printed once that scan is complete
-10. genetic model (either "single", "multiple", or "rare")
+10. genetic model (either "single" [single SNP causative], "multiple" [10 SNPs causative], "rare" [all SNPs causative], or "unknown")